sgarciav/sergiogarciavergara.com/_posts/2024-12-01-blender-for-beginners.markdown

 the "Armature data tab" on the bottom left corner of the screen, and check the "axes" box under the "Viewport Display" section.

-For a more in-depth explanation of amratures and bones, [this YouTube video](https://www.youtube.com/watch?v=cZ3o5tjO51s) can be a great resource.
+For a more in-depth explanation of armatures and bones, [this video](https://www.youtube.com/watch?v=cZ3o5tjO51s) can be a great resource.

 ## Keyframes <a id="headerlink" name="blender-keyframes" href="#blender-keyframes" title="Permalink to this headline"></a>